 The Tyler School of Art and Architecture educates and inspires students to be active participants in society with the highest aspirations for creative and social achievement, individual expression, scholarly discovery and innovation.

-Learning at Tyler is a profoundly transformative process in which students exceed their own expectations as creators, scholars, educators, and active citizens.
-Tyler prepares students to make valuable contributions in a range of fields through the strength of their creative and technical skills, their ability to visualize solutions to problems, and their personal vision informed by social and civic responsibility.
+Learning at Tyler is a profoundly transformative process in which students exceed their own expectations as creators, scholars, educators and active citizens.
+Tyler prepares students to make valuable contributions in a range of fields through the strength of their creative and technical skills, their ability to visualize solutions to problems and their personal vision informed by social and civic responsibility.

 Who we are

 We are a community of makers and thinkers from many practices, cultures and backgrounds inspired and connected by the shared experience of transformative learning.
-We are part of a large, urban, public research university where students and faculty engage with the world’s most pressing and complex issues.
+We are part of a large, urban, public research university where students and faculty engage with the world’s most urgent and complex issues.
 Our students learn how to be leaders prepared to navigate the opportunities and challenges of local and global societies as artists, designers, educators, scholars, organizational leaders and in newly emerging occupations.